-The Statute can be amended only by a decision adopted in the General Shareholders Meeting by majority vote as defined for an amendment in the applicable legislation or the Statute.
+The Statute can be amended only by a decision adopted in the General Assembly by majority vote as defined for in the applicable legislation or the Statute.

 The affairs and operations of the Company are managed by the President and members of the Management Board based on the principle of segregation of duties and responsibilities for individual areas of operations or scope of responsibilities.
 The work and segregation of duties and responsibilities are regulated by the Rules of Procedure for the Management Board, adopted by the Management Board with the consent of the Company's Supervisory Board.
 The President of the Management Board represents the Company solely, and the Management Board members represent the Company jointly with the President of the Management Board or another Management Board Member.
-The Company's Management Board must receive a consent from the Supervisory Board for, inter alia, deciding about the overall maximum indebtedness of the Company for a particular business year, maximum exposure on loans granted to related companies, maximum exposure of the Company with respect of guarantees, sureties and other security instruments issued to third legal and natural persons, about establishing and/or discontinuing any directly related companies, branch offices and business units, about purchasing or selling the shares in other companies in Croatia and abroad, about any fixed asset investments in excess of HRK 15,000,000.00 (EUR 1,990,842.13), acquisition and sale of real estate with a net book value higher than HRK 5,000,000.00 (EUR 663,614,02); establishing a charge on the real estate for purposes other than disposal in the ordinary course of business and conclusion of contracts worth in excess of HRK 5,000,000.00 (EUR 663,614.02), with the exception of product, goods, energy, short-term debt and service sales contracts as part of the Company's ordinary business; decisions that affect the reputation of the Company and in all other cases determined by the Supervisory Board or the Assembly
+The Company's Management Board must receive a consent from the Supervisory Board for, inter alia, deciding about the overall maximum indebtedness of the Company for a particular business year, maximum exposure on loans granted to related companies, maximum exposure of the Company with respect of guarantees, sureties and other security instruments issued to third legal and natural persons, about establishing and/or discontinuing any directly related companies, branch offices and business units, about purchasing or selling the shares in other companies in Croatia and abroad, about any fixed asset investments in excess of EUR 2,000,000.00, acquisition and sale of property with a net carrying value higher than EUR 600,000.00; establishing a lien on the property for purposes other than disposal in the ordinary course of business and conclusion of contracts worth in excess of EUR 600,000.00, with the exception of product, goods, energy, short-term debt and service sales contracts as part of the Company's ordinary business; decisions that affect the reputation of the Company and in all other cases determined by the Supervisory Board or the General Assembly.